abpio/abp-commercial-docs/en/guides/add-module-to-microservice.md

 ## Configured External User

 To submit some components you need to log in to the system.
-Already you logged in to the system but your module database can be empty hence you need to check `IdentityService` for this user.
+You're already logged in to the system but your module database can be empty, hence you need to check `IdentityService` for this user.

-Firstly you should add service client to `IdentityServerDataSeeder` under the `IdentityService.HttpApi.Host`
+Firstly you should add the service client to `IdentityServerDataSeeder` under the `IdentityService.HttpApi.Host`

 ```csharp
 //The other configurations